barbosa/clorox/README.md

 ### Basic
 :warning: WARNING: Make sure that your project is backed up through source control before doing anything.

+In its basic usage, the command takes only one argument, which is the root path you want to run the cleaning:

 ```
 $ clorox MyProject
 ```

+The following screenshots show the execution output and the `diff` of some modified files:

 <p align="center">
 <img width="432" alt="clorox in action" src="https://cloud.githubusercontent.com/assets/235208/14130792/80017618-f603-11e5-8957-9897495c08b1.png">